U.S. Bank Altitude Go card basics

 - No rewards on travel spending: The U.S. Bank Altitude Go Visa Signature Card rewards many types of spending, but it doesn't reward travel purchases.

-- Requires excellent credit: Only individuals with excellent credit scores are likely to qualify for the U.S. Bank Altitude Go Visa Signature Card.
+- Likely requires excellent credit: Individuals likely need excellent credit scores to qualify for the U.S. Bank Altitude Go Visa Signature Card (and there are no guarantees).
 For context, an excellent FICO score is a score of 800 or higher.

 Earning & redeeming points